rust-lang/blog.rust-lang.org/content/inside-rust/2025-rust-foundation-annual-report.md

 Review](https://rustfoundation.org/2025/), which you may have seen in December.

-Looking forward to the next 3 years, the Foundation staff worked with the Leadership Council, Project Directors, and surveyed the project as a whole to inform their Strategic Goals for 2026-2028.
+Looking forward to the next 3 years, the Foundation staff worked with the Leadership Council, Project Directors, and surveyed the Project as a whole to inform their Strategic Goals for 2026-2028.
 The 5 areas the Foundation will be concentrating on are:

 - Stable, secure infrastructure